Skip to main content

 The aim is to identify situations where sensitive information may be included unintentionally.

-Following the session you receive a concise written summary describing:
+Following the session, you receive a concise practical summary outlining:

 • Where sensitive information may be unnecessarily exposed